Taslima-Yeasmin-Oyshi/Taslima-Yeasmin-Oyshi/README.md

 ### Hi there 👋 Welcome to my GitHub!

-My name is [Your Name].
-I'm a learner pursuing CSE at [Your University].
-I know Java, C, C++, and basic Python, and I'm currently learning HTML and CSS.
+My name is Taslima Yeasmin Oyshi.
+I'm a learner pursuing CSE,i know Java, C, C++, and basic Python, and I'm currently learning HTML and CSS.
 I'm passionate about working on different languages and technologies in the future.

 ![Code Like a Girl]((https://github.com/Taslima-Yeasmin-Oyshi/Taslima-Yeasmin-Oyshi/blob/cf37110f304ca893eb8380af323acf552a400c6d/Screenshot%202024-06-24%20161605.png))